azerion/bluestack-sdk-ios/Home.md

 #####Init factory

-To create an interstitial you must init an object with type MNGAdsSDKFactory and set the interstitalDelegate and the viewController.
+To create an interstitial you must init an object with type MNGAdsSDKFactory and set the interstitalDelegate and the viewController (Activity)  [more details about instance on our FAQ]

 ```objc
 interstitialAdsFactory = [[MNGAdsSDKFactory alloc]init];